LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** None

-**Description:** This parameter is specifies the name of the csv file that is used to describe the emissions rate characteristics.
-Refer to the section [Virtual World Defining Files](#10-virtual-world-defining-files) for comprehensive instructions on setting up this file.
+**Description:** This parameter specifies the name of the CSV file used to describe the emissions rate characteristics, such as the actual emission rates and the units.
+Please refer to the section [Virtual World Defining Files](#10-virtual-world-defining-files) for comprehensive instructions on setting up this file.

 **Notes on acquisition:** N/A

-**Notes of caution:** Column headers in the file must correspond to an [emission rate source(ERS)](#ers), [non-repairable emission rate source(NR_ERS)](#nr_ers), or their equivalent when provided in a more granular setting.
+**Notes of caution:** N/A

+### repairable_emissions / non_repairable_emissions

+**Description:** These parameters do not require user-defined input.
+Its purpose is to provide a broader categorization for parameters that define the emission characteristics of the virtual world.
+The following sub-parameters:  `emissions_production_rate`, `emissions_rate_source`, `duration` and `multiple_emissions_per_source`, can be set for either repairable emissions and/or non-repairable emissions.

+**Note:** Ensure to use the correct category before defining the emission characteristics.

+**Notes of caution:** The following parameters for defining emissions can be specified at multiple levels of granularity.
+However, the values set will always be overwritten by the most granular level.
+For further details and a flowchart, please refer to the section[Virtual World Defining Files](#10-virtual-world-defining-files).

-#### &lt;ERS&gt;
+#### &lt;emission_rate_source&gt; _(propagating parameter)_

 **Data Type:** String

 **Default input:** None

-**Description:** The name of a column in the [emissions file](#emissions_file) that is used to parameterize the emissions characteristics of all the general repairable emissions.
-This parameter will be overwritten by the equivalent value, when provided at a more granular scale.
+**Description:** The name of a column in the [emissions file](#emissions_file) that is used to define the row that parameterize the emissions characteristics of all the corresponding repairable or non-repairable emissions.
+This parameter will be overwritten by the equivalent value, when provided at a more granular scale in one of the [Virtual world defining files](#10-virtual-world-defining-files).

 **Notes on acquisition:** N/A

 **Notes of caution:** The column headers are case sensitive.

+Both [emissions production rate](#emissions_production_rate-propagating-parameter) and [emissions rate source](#emission_rate_source-propagating-parameter) must be set for a given repairable or non-repairable emission.
+The simulator will error out if only one of the two values are provided.

-#### &lt;LPR&gt;
+#### &lt;emissions_production_rate&gt; _(propagating parameter)_

 **Data Type:** Float (Numeric)

 **Default input:** None

-**Description:**  A numeric scalar representing the Leak Production Rate (LPR), which denotes the emission production rate for repairable emissions.
-New repairable emissions are generated using a site-level empirical LPR.
-LPR is the probability that a new repairable emission will arise, each day, for each site.
-The LPR encapsulates various factors contributing to emission occurrences, such as facility age, management practices, predictive maintenance, and random chance.
-By setting the LPR in the virtual world parameter file, a uniform LPR is applied across all facility types, production types, facility ages, etc., unless specified otherwise at a more detailed level.
-For an extended discussion on LPR, see Fox et al. (2021).
+**Description:**  A numeric scalar representing the emissions production rate, for repairable or non-repairable emissions.
+New emissions are generated using a site-level empirical production rate if not specified at a more granular level.
+The emission production rate, if set at the virtual world setting parameter file only, is the probability that a new emission will arise, each day, for each site.
+The emission production rate encapsulates various factors contributing to emission occurrences, such as facility age, management practices, predictive maintenance, and random chance.
+By setting the emission production rate in the virtual world parameter file, a uniform production rate is applied across all facility types, production types, facility ages, etc., unless specified otherwise at a more detailed level.
+This parameter replaces the old leak production rate (LPR) from previous versions of LDAR-Sim, and for an extended discussion on this topic, see Fox et al. (2021).

-**Notes on acquisition:** While the "true" LPR is elusive, it can be estimated by dividing the number of leaks found during an LDAR survey at a facility by the number of days that have passed since the previous LDAR survey at the same facility.
+**Notes on acquisition:** While the "true" emissions production rate is elusive, it can be estimated by dividing the number of emissions found during an LDAR survey at a facility by the number of days that have passed since the previous LDAR survey at the same facility.
 If this is done for a large number of survey intervals at a large number of facilities, one should eventually converge on a representative estimate.
-When LDAR-Sim is used, operator-specific LPR values should be estimated if sufficient data exist to do so.
+When LDAR-Sim is used, operator-specific emissions production rate values should be estimated if sufficient data exist to do so.

-**Notes of caution:**  Available techniques for estimating LPR make a number of problematic assumptions.
-Ultimately, we have relatively poor data on LPR and the relationship between LPR and NRd.
-Modeling results are extremely sensitive to LPR.
-Given that LPR is elusive, we strongly recommend that a broad range of LPR values is evaluated in LDAR-Sim before any decisions are made.
+**Notes of caution:**  Available techniques for estimating emissions production rate make a number of problematic assumptions.
+Ultimately, we have relatively poor data on the emissions production rate and the relationship between the _emission production rate_ and the [maximum duration](#duration-propagating-parameter) of emissions.
+Modeling results are extremely sensitive to the production rate.
+Given that the emissions production rate is elusive, we strongly recommend that a broad range of the emissions production rate value is evaluated in LDAR-Sim before any decisions are made.
 For more information, refer to discussions in the main text and supplementary information of Fox et al. (2021).

-When the parameter [multi](#multi) is set to false, it will affect the emission production rate observed in the simulation.
-In this scenario, new emissions won't be generated if there's already an existing emission for the specified emission source.
+When the parameter [multiple emissions per source](#multiple_emissions_per_source-propagating-parameter) is set to False, it will affect the emission production rate observed in the simulation.
+In this scenario, new emissions won't be generated if there's already an existing emission for the specified [emission source](#emission_rate_source-propagating-parameter).

+Both [emissions production rate](#emissions_production_rate-propagating-parameter) and [emissions rate source](#emission_rate_source-propagating-parameter) must be set for a given repairable or non-repairable emission.
+The simulator will error out if only one of the two values are provided.

-#### &lt;NRd&gt;
+#### &lt;duration&gt; _(propagating parameter)_

 **Data Type:** Integer (Numeric)

 **Default input:** 365

-**Description:** The natural repair duration or day(NRd) of each repairable emission in number of days.
-Represents emission removal from the repairable emission pool due to routine maintenance, refits, retrofits, and other unintentional emission repairs.
+**Description:** The maximum duration of each emission in number of days.
+Represents emission removal from the emission pool due to routine maintenance, refits, retrofits, and other reasons.

 **Notes on acquisition:** Estimate from empirical data or use previously published value.

 **Notes of caution:** This value is highly uncertain and likely depends on context.
-Sensitivity analyses should be used to explore the impact of different NRd values.
+Sensitivity analyses should be used to explore the impact of different _duration_ values.

-The NRd value should be the same for **all** programs

-#### &lt;multi&gt;
+#### &lt;multiple_emissions_per_source&gt; _(propagating parameter)_

 **Data Type:** Boolean

 **Default input:** True

-**Description:** Specifies whether a repairable emission source can generate multiple emissions simultaneously.
+**Description:** Specifies whether an emission source can generate multiple emissions simultaneously.
 For instance, a flare that's unlit can't produce additional unlit emissions simultaneously.

 **Notes on acquisition:** Users are encouraged to undertake an exercise to assess whether it's logical for a particular source to generate multiple emissions simultaneously.

-**Notes of caution:** When set to false, it's possible to observe lower emission production rates than what has been parameterized, as existing emissions inhibit the generation of new emissions.

-#### &lt;NR_ERS&gt;

-**Data Type:** String

-**Default input:** The name of a column in the [emissions file](#emissions_file) that is used to parameterize the emissions characteristics of all the general non-repairable emissions.
-This parameter will be overwritten by the equivalent value, when provided at a more granular scale.

-**Notes on acquisition:** `NR_ERS` serves as the counter part to [ERS](#ers) for non-repairable emissions.

-**Notes of caution:** The column headers are case sensitive.

-#### &lt;NR_EPR&gt;

-**Data Type:** Float (Numeric)

-**Default input:** None

-**Description:** A numeric scalar representing the non-repairable emissions production rate (NR_EPR), which denotes the emission production rate for non-repairable emissions.
-New non-repairable emissions are generated using a site-level empirical NR_EPR.
-NR_EPR is the probability that a new non-repairable emission will arise, each day, for each site.

-**Notes on acquisition:** `NR_EPR` serves as the counter part to [LPR](#lpr) for non-repairable emissions.
-Refer to [LPR](#lpr) for more details.

-**Notes of caution:** When the parameter [NR_multi](#nr_multi) is set to false, it will affect the non-repairable emission production rate observed in the simulation.
-In this scenario, new emissions won't be generated if there's already an existing emission for the specified emission source.

-#### &lt;duration&gt;

-**Data Type:** Integer (Numeric)

-**Default input:** 365

-**Description:** The duration or number of days of each of the non-repairable emission lasts.
-Represents emission removal from the non-repairable emission pool.

-**Notes on acquisition:** `duration` serves to act as the counter part of [NRd](#nrd) for non-repairable emissions.

-**Notes of caution:** N/A

-#### &lt;NR_multi&gt;

-**Data Type:** Boolean

-**Default input:** False

-**Description:** Specifies whether a non-repairable emission source can generate multiple emissions simultaneously.
-For instance, a flare that's unlit can't produce additional unlit emissions simultaneously.

-**Notes on acquisition:** `NR_multi` serves to act as the counter part of [multi](#multi) for non-repairable emissions.

-**Notes of caution:** When set to false, it's possible to observe lower emission production rates than what has been parameterized, as existing emissions inhibit the generation of new emissions.
+**Notes of caution:** When set to false, it's possible to observe lower [emission production rates](#emissions_production_rate-propagating-parameter) than what has been parameterized, as existing emissions inhibit the generation of new emissions.

 ### &lt;Repairs&gt;

 **Description:** This parameter doesn't necessitate user-defined input.
 Its purpose is to offer a broader categorization for parameters that define the repair characteristics of the virtual world.

-### &lt;cost&gt;
+### &lt;cost&gt;(repairs) _(propagating parameter)_

 **Description:** This parameter doesn't necessitate user-defined input.
 Its purpose is to offer a broader categorization for parameters that define the repair cost characteristics of the virtual world.

+**Note:** The repair cost parameter can be specifically set at a more granular level through the [virtual world defining files](#10-virtual-world-defining-files).

-#### &lt;vals&gt; (cost)
+#### &lt;values&gt; (cost)

 **Data Type:** List of floats/numerics